mxenabled/bank-game-mx/README.md

 ### Write your own strategy
 To write your own strategy all you need to do is follow the pattern of the `dummy.rb` file in the `/players` directory.
 It's important that your class name and file name are the same.
 When the game runs it will automatically load all the strategies from the `/players` directory and make them compete against each other, so you don't need to worry about changing any code anywhere else.

+Use the `game_state` in the `cash_out?` method and your player's score which can be accessed inside the cash_out? method by calling either `score` or `self.score`.

 ### Run the game
 You can run the game via bash with `./play.sh` or `ruby bank.rb`.

+### Play Fair
+Don't cheat by looking at other players strategy.
+Don't change any variables on the game_state.

 ### The data
 You can run any number of games in a series and it will calculate the win rate, score($$) at the end of the game, and the average placement_score which is calculated by how well you placed on the leaderboard (higher is better).
 See `bank.rb` to see how to run a GameSeries.

+### Troubleshooting
+* You might need to install bundler with `gem install bundler` and then run `bundle install`.
+* You might need to install pry globally on your ruby version as well. `gem install pry`.